Search

 Why Is Edge Computing Useful?

 2. Bandwidth.
 Edge computing also has no dependency on a central data center or network bandwidth.
-Computer vision being processed through edge computing allows for reduced data transmission costs since you wouldn’t need to access the cloud nearly as much.
+Processing data through edge computing allows for reduced data transmission costs since you wouldn’t need to access the cloud nearly as much.

 What Are the Disadvantages of Edge Computing for AI Vision?

-Compared to cloud-only architectures, edge computing enables large scale systems with increased complexity.
-As a result, edge computing applcations are more difficult and costly to build and maintain.
+Compared to cloud-only architectures, edge computing enables large-scale systems with increased complexity.
+As a result, edge computing applications are more difficult and costly to build and maintain.

 What’s Next?